Spring Blooming Groundcovers

 Crocuses emerge among the earliest flowers of the season, bringing bright color and low-growing interest to the spring garden after winter fades.
 Crocus tommasinianus ‘Whitewell Purple’ (shown here) is grown for its rich violet-purple blooms that open above narrow grassy foliage, creating a broad display across borders and naturalized spaces.
 Its spreading habit and early flowering help maintain seasonal interest while adding texture and coverage to mixed plantings.

 A pretty addition to rock gardens, borders, or groundcover plantings, these perennials provide color and texture as spring progresses.
 Crocus vernus ‘Jeanne d’Arc’ offers crisp white flowers, while Crocus vernus ‘Pickwick’ adds large silvery-lavender blooms marked with distinctive purple striping for stronger contrast throughout the season.
-Together, these selections provide early spring bloom, varied flower color, and a refined presence in the garden.
+Together, these selections provide early spring bloom and varied flower color.

 BERGENIA